Pacifier (Nothingface album)

 Pacifier is the debut album by American alternative metal band Nothingface.
-It was released by DCide on February 6, 1997, and was reissued on August 11, 1998.
+It was originally released by DCide in October 1996 and then re-released on February 6, 1997, and was reissued on August 11, 1998 on Mayhem Records.

 Background

 Many of the tracks on Pacifier were re-recorded from the band's 1995 independent release Nothingface.
 The tracks "Defaced", "Self Punishment", "Hitch", "Useless", "Perfect Person", and "Communion" were all re-recorded from Nothingface with slight lyrical changes.

 To help promote the album, music videos were made for the tracks "Pacifier" and "Defaced".
-In "Pacifier", singer Matt Holt is seen wearing a bright golden jacket, which he claimed the video shooters forced him to wear, in order to give the video a "happier" feel.
+In "Pacifier", singer Matt Holt is seen wearing a bright golden jacket, which he claimed the videographers forced him to wear, in order to give the video a "happier" feel.

 Critical reception

-AllMusic gave the album three stars out of five and said that although "Pacifier has garnered unfair comparisons to Korn", the band "show a bright flair that could very well lead them to stardom."
+AllMusic gave the album three stars out of five and said that although "Pacifier has garnered unfair comparisons to Korn", the band shows "a bright flair that could very well lead them to stardom."
 Mark Jenkins from The Washington Post criticized Holt's harsh vocals and a lack of variety on the album, although he acknowledged the technical skill and musicianship of the band.